permafrost-dev/codeboost/README.md

 To use the `codeboost` CLI, create a file named `boost.config.js` in your current working directory or run `codeboost init` to create a default configuration file.

-This file should export a configuration object with the following properties:
+This file should export a `default` configuration object with the following properties:

 ```typescript
 export interface AppSettings {